 Boundary conditions help to add a closure to the problem at hand by defining how a system interacts with the environment.
 In an incompressible simulation, the computational domain will be solved for two fields: pressure \((P)\), velocity \((U)\), while for a compressible simulation the temperature \((T)\) field is also involved.
 Additional turbulent transport quantities may be included based on the turbulence model selected.

 The following boundary conditions are available for a subsonic simulation:

 In case no boundary conditions are assigned to a face, by default it will receive a no-slip wall boundary condition with wall function for turbulence resolution along with a zero-gradient condition for temperature.

-For a complete overview of these parameters and their meaning, check out this page.
+For a complete overview of the other simulation control parameters and their meaning, please check out this page.

 Meshing is the process of discretizing the simulation domain into a large set of finite volumes adhering to the CAD geometry.